identity2/CSCI3100-Project/Backend/README.md

 # The backend API for the Bus Management System
 ## Configuring environment and starting the server
 ### Staring up the PostgreSQL server
 I use PostgreSQL as the backend database.
+Here is how you start it up.

+## macOS/Linux
-It is recommended to run postgreSQL through docker container.
+If you are on **macOS**, it is recommended to run postgreSQL through docker container.
 First, [Install Docker](https://docs.docker.com/install/).
 Then run the following command to start the database with the configuration of this project.

 ```
-docker run --rm --name pg-docker -e POSTGRES_PASSWORD=csci3100 -e POSTGRES_DB=busApp -d -p 5432:5432 postgres
+docker run --rm --name pg-docker -e POSTGRES_PASSWORD=csci3100 -e POSTGRES_DB=busapp -d -p 5432:5432 postgres
 ```

 To stop the docker container, run